 Maximize Your Hourly Rate Or Your Potential Payoff?

-If your goal is to make consistent profit or to maximize your hourly rate, then you’ll want to play a poker format that attracts beginners or casual players, like satellite tournaments or sit’n’go’s.
+If your goal is to make a consistent profit or to maximize your hourly rate, then you’ll want to play a poker format that attracts beginners or casual players, like satellite tournaments or sit’n’go’s.

 Expected ITM (In The Money)